vitei/Usagi/README.md

 ----------------------

 Usagi its self is available under the MIT licence (see [LICENSE](LICENSE) in this repository).
 We would appreciate you letting us know if you make use of any part of the code or the design; but there is no requirement to do so.
+It requires PhysX to run, any project making use of this project will need to be aware of this.
-Third party software falls under the MIT, Modified BSD and zLib licenses, the specifics of which are detailed in [Documents/License.md](Documents/License.md)
+Third party software falls under the PhysX, MIT, Modified BSD and zLib licenses, the specifics of which are detailed in [Documents/License.md](Documents/License.md)